ICT381/ict381-lab-notes/LAB_5A.md

 ## Task 4: Retrieve the AWS access key and secret key

-1. Go back to the AWS Academy LMS.
+1. Go to the AWS Academy LMS.

 2. Click on **AWS Details** at the top right hand corner of the header bar.